Rust Traits: Defining Character

 Good to know

-• The project had a main.rs it will have main.rs and lib.rs
+• The project had a unique main.rs file.
+From now on it will have main.rs and lib.rs

-• Because the project has both lib.rs and main.rs, Cargo treats the project as a library crate plus a binary crate.
+• Because the project has both lib.rs and main.rs, Cargo considers the project as a library crate plus a binary crate.

-• The compiler first builds the library, then the binary (using the library’s content).
+• The build system (rustc and friends) first builds the library crate, then the binary crate (using the library’s content).

 • The build system doesn’t care about files and directories — it only cares about the module tree it builds in memory